hardsoft321/spm/src/Spm/Cmd/README.txt

     automatically extracted if only zip file was uploaded.
     Options:
-        --no-copy - do not execute install procedure; just run pre_install and post_install scripts --lock-file=<file> - file used to lock installation/uninstallation, .spm.lock, by default
+        --no-copy - do not execute install procedure; just run pre_install and post_install scripts
+            Warning: if you install a package with --no-copy option it is dangerous to uninstall the package without --no-copy option because the restore files do not created and necessary files can be deleted.
+        --lock-file=<file> - file used to lock installation/uninstallation, .spm.lock, by default
         --log-file=<file> - file used to log installation/uninstallation, spm.log, by default